Skip to Content

 Others incorporate Irish songs into their day or their parties.
 Every year, on ‘the big day’, our guide to the best Irish drinking songs proves very popular!

-5. A shamrock on the lapel
+5. Wearing a shamrock on the lapel

 shamrocks on lapel